eBay Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Developments in money transfer technology (threat and opportunity)

 Rising mobile device usage threatens eBay by opening the global market to more players.
-This technological external factor adds challenges in other fronts for competition, such as through mobile shopping.
-Nonetheless, this PESTEL/PESTLE analysis of eBay Inc. considers the same external factor as an opportunity to exploit the mobile environment to reach more buyers and sellers.
-For example, the company can improve its mobile apps’ functionality to retain more consumers and vendors in its online marketplace platform.
-Another macro-environmental factor relevant in this external analysis is the rising competition linked to technological innovation.
-For instance, the company now competes against Facebook Inc.’s Marketplace, which is a result of such innovation.
+This technological factor adds challenges in other fronts for competition, such as through mobile shopping.
+Nonetheless, this PESTLE analysis of eBay Inc. considers the same external factor as an opportunity to exploit the mobile environment to reach more buyers and sellers.
+For example, the company can improve its mobile apps’ functionality to retain more shoppers and vendors.
+Another macro-environmental factor relevant in this PESTEL analysis is the rising competition linked to technological innovation.
+Other companies’ technological innovation can create new online marketplaces that compete with eBay.
 The SWOT analysis of eBay Inc. shows strategic advantages for protecting the business against such forces in the industry environment.
-However, the company must continually innovate to address competitive changes in its remote or macro-environment, such as by integrating streamlined money transfer technology.
-Thus, eBay’s technological innovation is necessary in managing the external factors in this PESTEL/PESTLE analysis.
+However, the company must continually innovate to address competitive changes, such as by integrating streamlined money transfer technology.
+Thus, eBay’s technological innovation is necessary in managing the external factors in this PESTLE analysis.

 Ecological/Environmental Factors

-In this aspect of the PESTEL/PESTLE analysis, natural environmental concerns are macro-environmental factors that affect business performance.
-In eBay Inc.’s case, such external factors define the materials and environmental conditions that shape the global e-commerce industry environment.
-This external analysis requires that the company’s strategic management mitigate environmental challenges.
-Within this context of the PESTEL/PESTLE analysis, the following ecological external factors are significant to eBay:
+In this aspect of the PESTEL analysis, natural environmental concerns are macro-environmental factors that affect business performance.
+In eBay’s case, such external factors define the materials and environmental conditions that shape the global e-commerce industry environment.
+This external analysis shows that the company’s strategic management must mitigate environmental challenges.
+Within this context of the PESTEL analysis, the following ecological factors are significant to eBay:

 1. Rising interest in environmental conservation (opportunity)